 Promotion means making your whole organisation aware of the support in place with regards to mental health and ensuring an organisation-wide buy-in from top to bottom.

 When employees can see that their employer lives and breathes their values in regards to mental health, they feel more supported and empowered to come forwards and share how they are feeling before their issue becomes a bigger problem.
-They also know from the outset how and where they can access support and mental health, and who they can trust to share their anxieties with.
+They also know from the outset how and where they can access support and mental health, and who they can trust to share their anxieties with, whether that’s enabled through technology or trained individuals who are available at the point of need.

 Support is what is afforded to those individuals who are experiencing a period of mental ill health.
 This might relate to the level of communication agreed on during a period of absence, the specialist support in place and organised by an employer, or details of phased returns to work.